ecdogaroglu/furtherplus/readme.md

 ## Overview

-FURTHER+ (FUlly Reinforcing acTive influence witH averagE Reward Plus) is a framework designed to study how agents learn from each other in social networks.
+POLARIS (Partially Observable Learning with Active Reinforcement In Social environments) is a framework designed to study how agents learn from each other in social networks.
 It implements a multi-agent reinforcement learning environment where agents must coordinate their actions based on partial observations and neighbor interactions within configurable network topologies.

 This framework extends the original [FURTHER](https://arxiv.org/pdf/2203.03535.pdf) framework (Kim et al., NeurIPS 2022) with enhanced capabilities specifically for social learning scenarios.
-While the original FURTHER focused on influencing long-term behavior in multiagent reinforcement learning, FURTHER+ adds specialized components for belief modeling, information propagation through networks, and advantage-weighted GRU training.
+While the original FURTHER focused on influencing long-term behavior in multiagent reinforcement learning, POLARIS adds specialized components for belief modeling, information propagation through networks, and advantage-weighted training.

 The framework enables researchers to investigate emergent social learning phenomena, information diffusion dynamics, and collective intelligence in artificial agent networks.